What All Plays Into Email Deliverability

 - We know people love pretty newsletters, but the more the email feels like a note from a friend, the better.
 Only use images and gifs if you absolutely have to.

-- The higher the text-to-link, and the text-to-image ratios, the better.
+- Prioritize text-based content: Emails with >80% text have higher Primary placement rates.
+The higher the text-to-link, and the text-to-image ratios, the better.
 Too many links and images trigger spam flags with email service providers (ESPs).

 Email Content